MatthewJDavis/matthewjdavis.github.io/_posts/2017-09-18-connect-azure-linux-ssh.md

 - Name: ubuntu-server-1 or anything that makes sense
 - VM Disk Type: HHD (I always change my dev / test vms to this to save credit)
-- User name: anything you like
+- User name: anything you like, make a note for connecting later
 - Authentication Type: leave default of **SSH public key**, this will be cover next
 - Subscription: Select appropriate subscription if you have more than one (same one you )
 - Enter a name for the resource group (ubuntu-demo-rg)